tamseelaa/tamseelaa/README.md

 <!--
 **tamseelaa/tamseelaa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
--->
 # Hi, I'm Tamseela 👋
-Junior Software Engineer
+Junior Software Developer

 Based in Helsinki, Finland 🇫🇮

-I build backend systems: APIs, data pipelines, and ML-backed applications.
+I work on backend systems: APIs, data pipelines, and ML-supported applications.
 I care about **things that run**.

 ---